 Chanel has many wonderful bags on the roster for spring 2021, but there's just no denying the allure of the French fashion house's signature Flap bags.
-They come in many colours and finishes, and you'll find that one from next year's collections can look just as current as one bought decades ago—now that's the kind of investment worth making.
+They come in many colours and finishes, and you'll find that one from next year's collections can look just as current as one bought decades ago.
+Now that's the kind of investment worth making.

 Photo:Courtesy of Saint Laurent

 Burberry's Pocket Bag is the best of both worlds—a super-versatile creation from Riccardo Tisci that can be carried by the top handle during your more officious days and then slung across your body once you fasten the longer strap onto it for casual moments.
-Combining archival and equestrian influencers, somehow it manages to still be totally modern and street style-ready too.
+Combining archival and equestrian influences, somehow it manages to still be totally modern and street style–ready too.
 The Pocket also comes in canvas with leather trims, which is a trend that we're increasingly noticing ahead of summer 2021.

 Photo:Courtesy of Givenchy

-Liane Wiggins, head of womenswear buying at MatchesFashion has told us that in terms of cult items for spring 2021, Givenchy's new Antigona Lock bag is definitely going to be up there.
-You may recognise the main body of this style, but new creative director, Matthew Williams has developed the idea into a different form with longer shoulder-ready handles and a chunky silver fastening.
-It comes in a few sizes but we have a feeling that this mini one will become the leader of the new Antigona pack.
+Liane Wiggins, head of womenswear buying at MatchesFashion, has told us that in terms of cult items for spring 2021, Givenchy's new Antigona Lock bag is definitely going to be up there.
+You may recognise the main body of this style, but new Creative Director Matthew Williams has developed the idea into a different form with longer, shoulder-ready handles and a chunky silver fastening.
+It comes in a few sizes, but we have a feeling that this mini one will become the leader of the new Antigona pack.

 Photo:Courtesy of Valentino